NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 though ``btk`` is technically a soft dependency, the package cannot do very much without it.

-The Vicon Nexus Python API is currently (as of Nexus 2.12) provided as a ``pip`` package in the Vicon Nexus installation.
+The Vicon Nexus Python API is currently (as of Nexus 2.12 and later) provided as a ``pip`` package in the Vicon Nexus installation.
 After creating the conda environment, the API package still needs to be installed as follows (edit the Nexus path as necessary).

 ::

-   C:\>cd "C:\Program Files (x86)\Vicon\Nexus2.12\SDK\Win64\Python"
+   C:\>cd "C:\Program Files\Vicon\Nexus2.13\SDK\Win64\Python"
    pip install ./viconnexusapi

+This may need superuser privileges.

 Misc dependencies
 -----------------